Zilus/photograpress/README.md

 `'root_thumb_url' => '/yourpath/storage/uploads/thumbs',`

+Database
+====================
 Edit photograpress.sql and change according to needs:
 `directus_settings: "project_name", "project_url" and "cms_thumbnail_url"`

-`directus_users: admin email`

-Database
-====================
-The default login is: admin@photograpress.com (you can change it if you want) Leave the password untouched, the default passwd is "photograpress", you can change it later on.
+The default admin login is: admin@photograpress.com (you can change it if you want, by replacing: `directus_users: admin email`)

+Leave the password untouched, the default passwd is "photograpress", you can change it later on.

 Import photograpress.sql to database